MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/linkedserver.md

 ---
-title: Kusto as linked server from SQL server - Azure Data Explorer
+title: Azure Data Explorer as linked server from SQL server
-description: This article describes Kusto as linked server from SQL server in Azure Data Explorer.
+description: This article describes Kusto as a linked server from the SQL server in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek